-The international community must stay the course in implementing standards.
-Almost all G20 authorities have adopted final implementing rules for Basel III and authorities now need to bring the rules fully into effect.
+The G20 must stay the course in implementing standards.
+The two remaining G20 authorities that have not yet adopted final implementing rules for Basel III - Indonesia and Turkey - should do so as soon as possible.
+Others will need to bring the rules fully into effect.
 All authorities should recognise that the strengthening in capital has been uneven and that some banks still require significant repair.

-Furthermore, the risk models that banks on the internal ratings-based approach use to calculate their capital needs show worryingly large differences.
+Furthermore, the risk models that banks use to calculate their capital needs show worryingly large differences.
 This must be addressed for depositors, investors, clients and authorities to have full confidence in the strength of bank balance sheets and their resilience during a downturn.
-We can support supervisors in working together to do this, and in implementing the remaining parts of the Basel III framework, including the leverage ratio, which will be agreed by the Basel Committee in early 2014.
-We can also encourage financial institutions to improve their risk disclosures, and accounting standard setters to reach agreement on a new converged standard for loan impairment.
+The G20 can support supervisors in working together to do this, and in implementing the remaining parts of the Basel III framework, including the leverage ratio, which will be agreed by the Basel Committee in early 2014.
+The G20 can also encourage financial institutions to improve their risk disclosures, and accounting standard setters to reach agreement on a new converged standard for loan impairment.